 Create a smart layout with built-in units

 Going back to the fact downstairs toilets are often shorter on space than the average bathroom, you'll want to think about your choice of appliances.
-Built-in units are ideal, tailored to perfectly fit your space, but why not take it one step further?
+Built-in units are ideal, as they are tailored to perfectly fit your space.
+But why not take it one step further?
 This example from Victoria Plumbing has a toilet and vanity combined in one unit, which not only saves on crucial floor space, but it actually makes the cloakroom look more tailored and put together.
 A win-win if you ask us!

 Keep it traditional with wall panelling

-If you're more of a traditionalist, panelling is a great way to give your downstairs toilet a fresh look.
-Tongue and groove panelling is particularly popular in spaces like the downstairs toilet as they look lovely, like this bathroom by The English Panelling Company, and are also easy to clean.
-They are a great alternative to tiles as you skip the enduring chore of trying to clean grout.
-These panels interlock with no gaps between them, so there's no need to a material like grout and the cleaning process is much easier and, more importantly, much quicker.
+If you're more of a traditionalist, panelling is a great way to give your downstairs WC a fresh look.
+Tongue and groove panelling is particularly popular in spaces like the cloakroom as they look lovely, like this bathroom by The English Panelling Company, and are also easy to clean.
+They are a great alternative to tiles as you skip the ongoing chore of trying to clean grout.
+These panels interlock with no gaps between them, producing a professional finish.
 Plus, if you want to switch up the colour after a couple of years, wood is much easier to add a lick of paint to!